There are currently no products in the cart.

 Have you ever heard of a liver detox or liver cleanse?
 Well, choline is your liver’s natural cleanse that acts by making sure the liver does not accumulate excess fatty build-up.

 Choline serves its purpose in the liver by aiding the transport of cholesterol and triglycerides, two fats that are needed throughout the body.
-Proper dosages of choline can support the body’s natural liver functions, preventing fat build-up and further problems such as blood clotting.
+Proper dosages of choline can support the body’s natural liver functions, preventing fat build-up.

-Studies show that low levels of choline have been related to patients more at risk of liver damage and even to the extreme of liver failure.
+Studies show that low levels of choline have been related to patients more at risk of liver damage.
 The reason is that phosphatidylcholine synthesis is necessary for low-density lipoprotein secretion.

 Imagine if there was something you could drink or eat right before a marathon to knock minutes off your performance time… well, according to some scientists, the answer is choline.